dotnet/docs/docs/standard/parallel-programming/chaining-tasks-by-using-continuation-tasks.md

 ## Create a continuation for a single antecedent

 You create a continuation that executes when its antecedent has completed by calling the <xref:System.Threading.Tasks.Task.ContinueWith%2A?displayProperty=nameWithType> method.
 The following example shows the basic pattern (for clarity, exception handling is omitted).
-It executes an antecedent task `taskA`, that returns a <xref:System.DayOfWeek> object that indicates the name of the current day of the week.
+It executes an antecedent task `taskA` that returns a <xref:System.DayOfWeek> object that indicates the name of the current day of the week.
 When the antecedent completes, the continuation task, `continuation`, is passed the antecedent and displays a string that includes its result.

 > [!NOTE]
 > The C# samples in this article make use of the `async` modifier on the `Main` method.
 That feature is available in C# 7.1 and later.
-Previous versions generate [`CS5001`](../../csharp/misc/cs5001.md) when compiling this sample code.
+When compiling this sample code, previous versions generate [`CS5001`](../../csharp/misc/cs5001.md).
 You'll need to set the language version to C# 7.1 or newer.
 You can learn how to configure the language version in the article on [configure language version](../../csharp/language-reference/configure-language-version.md).

 :::code language="csharp" source="snippets/cs/simple1.cs":::